 We do not profit financially from Música Del Rio.
 It is actually a rather expensive hobby, worth every nickel invested.
 We must admit that the quality of musician we see and listen to in our living room has gotten better now that 40-60 friends share in the cost by making a donation directly to the performers.

 Música Del Rio grew out of a desire to open our home to friends who love live music as much as we do.
 We also realized that music shared in smaller venues was usually limited to bars and lounges.
 As we learned more about house concerts, it became clear that we were ready to start Música Del Rio.
-As we roll through our ninth season of Música Del Rio, please know that all you need to be part of this community is a few free Friday or Saturday nights and a spot on our invitation list with your name on it.
+As we roll through our fourteenth season of Música Del Rio, please know that all you need to be part of this community is a few free Friday or Saturday nights and a spot on our invitation list with your name on it.
 We hope to see you soon.